UPEV1sion/Enigma/docs/Enigma.md

 it can be ruled out with intelligent cryptanalytic attacks like the [Turing Bomb](TuringBomb.md).
 So we can cancel out the factor $150.738.274.937.250$.
-The ring settings were also quite useless because messages had an upper limit of 250 characters, and the middle rotor which had a periodic length of 650, the anomaly only happened in rare cases, thus it could be neglected.
+The ring settings were also quite useless because messages had an upper limit of 250 characters, and the middle rotor had a periodic length of 650, the anomaly only happened in rare cases, thus it could be neglected.
 Overall, the ring settings caused no trouble for the cryptanalyst of the second world war.
 So we can cancel the factor $676$.